GenomicsMachineLearning/qimr-teaching-2024/README.md

 * 001 - Clustering/Cell Typing/Label Transfer/Deconvolution (Andrew Causer)
   *
 * 002 - Spatial Statistics (Andrew Newman)
-  * Spatial view of QC
+  * A spatial view of quality control,
-  * Using the tissue mask to only select the region of interest,
   * Introduction to spatial statistics,
   * Creating and Visualising the neighbourhood graph,
   * Global and local spatial correlation including visualising the data distribution, and